markentier/markentier.tech/site/content/posts/2021/01/rust-wasm-on-aws-lambda-edge/index.md

 Whatever your reasons are, I hear you.

-AWS is improving on one side, but also loosing it on another.
+AWS is improving on one side, but also losing it on another.
 When it comes to CDNs (Content Delivery Networks) and Edge Computing, the competition is now sprinting ahead of AWS.

 I cannot say a lot about Fastly's offering, it's mostly behind some beta doors, and mere mortals like myself are not allowed to peek.
 They have their fastlylabs, but that's for experimentation, not the final offering.
 So I don't even bother to check it out.